 A child’s height and build are dependent on their genetic makeup.
-It means that not all kids can grow as tall as they want to, no matter how healthily they eat.
-But it is essential to give your children the right kind of foods to support their growth and promote healthy height gain.
+It means that not all kids can grow as tall as they want to, no matter how healthy they eat.
+But it is essential to give your children the right kind of food to support their growth and promote an average height for their age.

 In this MomJunction post, we tell you about the foods that could aid in the child’s overall physical development, which also includes a healthy increase in height.

 Can A Child’s Height Be Increased?

 A child’s height mostly depends on the height of their parents and other close relatives.

 Children grow at their own pace, and the rate of their height growth can significantly increase during puberty.
 After puberty, both boys and girls are likely to gain two inches (five centimeters) in height every year (1).
 However, the final, adult height of the child can depend on several factors, including genetics that plays a significant role (2).

 However, the lack of nutrition could hinder the child’s growth and prevent them from attaining the average height for their age (3).
 Therefore, providing nutrient-rich foods is essential to help the child attain the right height.

 Nutrients Required To Help A Child Grow Taller